 Testing was conducted from 200 yards, in two hours, during which the temperature varied by only eight degrees Fahrenheit.
 There was no measurable wind throughout the test.
 High power scopes were used to both zero the guns and shoot test groups.
 Gun barrels were cleaned between each string of fire.

 During the test, we observed that the suppressors produce enough heat to create a distracting mirage.
 As a remedy, experienced competitors have learned to cover suppressors with fire proof insulation, made for this purpose, similar to barrel mirage shades used in benchrest and F-Class competition.

-The Results Each gun’s precision was measured from 200 yards, using OnTarget Precision Software, Version 2.10:
+Each gun’s precision was measured from 200 yards, using OnTarget Precision Software, Version 2.10: